tjr357/testing-notes/meetings/dpd.pcg-blending.2022.04.29.md

 #### Card Number
 - POW-128
 #### Owner
-- Paul Siason
+- @EarlSiason
 #### Notes
-- He started development access, needs access on laptop
+- He started development, needs Jira access on laptop
 ---
 ## Miscellaneous
 - TAG and TCS are losing some developers, @RamGummadala cannot guarantee when Workbench work will be done
   - Will get info next week
 - Set out the components for the Tasks for Workbench
-- [ ] Schedule an informal meeting, UX and Ram's team
+- [x] Schedule an informal meeting, UX and Ram's team
 - [ ] Follow-up lunch

 - [x] Schedule stand-ups 9:30